tharuxpert/simple-movie-tracker/README.md

   - Tap "-1 Episode" to decrement the episode count
   - View progress bar and percentage for completed series
   - Track current season and total episodes
+  - Series is marked as "watched" when all episodes are completed

 - For movies:
   - Toggle the "Watched" status